ibm-cloud-docs/vmware-service/getting-started.md

 VMware deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 VMware deployments are elastic and you can resize them at any time.

-After the basic size of the VMware environment is established, consider the {{site.data.keyword.vmware-service_short}} deployment type of multitenant or single-tenant instance.
+After the basic size of the VMware environment is established, consider the {{site.data.keyword.vcf-aas}} deployment type of multitenant or single-tenant instance.

 For more information, see [Planning the deployment](/docs/vmware-service?topic=vmware-service-tenant-plan-deploy).

-## Ordering a {{site.data.keyword.vmware-service_short}} instance
+## Ordering a {{site.data.keyword.vcf-aas}} instance
 {: #getting-started-step3}
 {: step}

-Specify your {{site.data.keyword.vmware-service_short}} instance settings according to your deployment type.
+Specify your {{site.data.keyword.vcf-aas}} instance settings according to your deployment type.

 For single-tenant instances, the following configurations are used to order a new VMware cluster for running the target workload:

 * Cloud Director site name and resource group
 * Cloud Director site location (geography and region)
 * Resourc pool name and location
-* Optional SAP-certified server profiles
 * Cluster name
 * Attached Network File Storage (NFS) performance tiers and amount of storage in each tier
 * Host profile and quantity